Workspace Overview

 - RViz Visualization: Displays the robot in a pre-configured RViz environment.

-ros2 launch giraffe_description display.launch.py
+Usage: ros2 launch giraffe_description display.launch.py

 -

 simulation.launch.py: This launch file sets up the simulation environment for the giraffe robot in Gazebo and RViz.
-It includes:
+It includes: - Gazebo Simulation: Starts Gazebo server and client with the giraffe robot model.

 - Robot Description and State Publisher: Publishes the robot's URDF and joint states.